W3globalRefer Search Submit

 Hiring managers are busy and so are the employees and expecting them to waste time on you on the 1st day of your last round of interview is in itself a sign that you cracked the nut.
 These acts of meeting employees and a tour around the office indicates that the company will soon bring you on their floor.

 This is a clear indicator that they have already started imagining you for the role!
-The other good signal along with these same lines is they will use ‘’you will’’ rather than using “you would”.
-This indicates that they have shifted from ‘’probability’’ to ‘’certainity’’ in their minds.
+The other good signal along these same lines is that they will use ‘’you will’’ rather than using “you would”.
+This indicates that they have shifted from ‘’probability’’ to ‘’certainty’’ in their minds.

 If you feel that the discussion has shifted away from the routine opening interview questions to personal things, then you are in the box.
 A shift from expected interview questions to talking about constructive suggestions is the truest sign that the employer is interested in you and he/she wants you on board.